 - CSE Rules Syntax—This topic describes rules language functions and syntax, which you’ll use in writing rule expressions.

-- Searching for CSE Records in CIP—This topic explains how to search CSE Records in CIP.
-Typically, you’ll build and refine your rule expressions in CIP.
+- Searching for CSE Records in Sumo Logic—This topic explains how to search CSE Records in the Sumo Logic platform.
+Typically, you’ll build and refine your rule expressions in Sumo Logic.
 Once you’re happy with the results, you’ll copy the query into the rule expression field in the Rules Editor.

 Use case analysis and rule type selection